Office: 331 McKenzie

 - Twentieth-Century Colonialism and China: Localities, the Everyday, and the World (Routledge, April 2012).
 Co-edited with David S.G.
 Goodman

-- Stained with Spots of Blood: The Romance of the Bourgeois Public in 1920s Shanghai, monograph in preparation.
+- Stained with Spots of Blood: The Romance of Liberal Democracy in 1920s Shanghai, monograph in preparation.

 Recent Research Articles